tanguybernard/vagrant-ansible-multi-machine/README.md

 # vagrant-ansible-multi-machine

 This personal development VM with Ansible provisioning.
-Fully working example LAMP stack for my personal application.
+CONSTRUCTION IN PROGRESS !!!!

 ## Guest OS